nekomaho/railsc-local-timezone/README.md

 ## Code of Conduct

-Everyone interacting in the Railsc::Local::Db::Time project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/railsc-local-db-time/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Railsc::Local::Timezone project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/nekomaho/railsc-local-timezone/blob/master/CODE_OF_CONDUCT.md).